xpdota/guide-scratch/3pty/LogGuide.md

 ### Object ID

 Object ids are 4 byte identifiers used for all types of objects.
+Sometimes also called actor ID.

 Player ids always start with the byte `10`, e.g. `1069C23F` or `10532971`.